A constitutional co-operative movement

 Anti-corruption by design

-The great weakness of historical representative systems is not merely corruption in the crude sense.
-It is corruption in the structural sense: the gradual bending of public institutions toward the interests of those with concentrated wealth, access, influence, and continuity of power.
+The great weakness of historical representative systems is not merely corruption in the crude sense — it is corruption in the structural sense: the gradual bending of public institutions toward the interests of those with concentrated wealth, access, and continuity of power.

 United Commons addresses this not with moral slogans, but with design: